Pakistan Food Guide

 Paratha

-Flaky, layered flatbread, often stuffed with potatoes (aloo paratha), minced meat (qeema paratha), or vegetables.
-A breakfast staple across Pakistan, served with yogurt, pickle, or chai.
+Flaky layered flatbread, often stuffed with potatoes (aloo paratha), minced meat (qeema paratha), or vegetables.
+It is breakfast for much of Pakistan, eaten with yogurt, pickle, or a cup of chai.

 Allergens: